sarperozer/AnonymousChatApp/README.md

 # Anonymous Chat Application
 This project is designed as a term project for Computer Networks course.
-It enables users to communicate on a secure chat.
+It enables users to communicate on a secure channel.
 All the transferred data are encrypted with RSA encrpytion.
-Additionally, IP and MAC adresses are changed to enable fully anonimity.
+Additionally, IP and MAC adresses are changed to enable full anonymity.

-**Important Note**: This project is designed for devices working on the same local network aimed to learning and prototyping network anonimity.
+**Important Note**: This project is designed for devices working on the same local network with an aim of learning and prototyping network anonymity.
 Changing IP and MAC adresses are not secure operations.

 ## Installation
 Clone or download the repository to your local machine.